ajlic24/phase-1-final-project/README.md

 > Insert gif here
 4. You can opt to use just 1, 2, 3, or all of the search bars, but the `Food` search bar is always required:
 > Insert gif here
+5. Save a select number of recipes using the `Add` button.
+It will then go into the `My Meals` tab.
+> Insert gif here
+6. In the `My Meals` tab, you can remove recipes you don't want anymore, or favorite recipes you really like
+> Insert gif here